Together-Java/ModernJava/src/loops_ii/empty_statements.md

 # Empty Statements

 You can even leave the statement part of a `for` loop blank.
-This means that at the end of an iteration there is nothing guarenteed to run.
+This means that at the end of an iteration there is nothing guaranteed to run.

 ```java
 ~void main() {